drshahizan/HPDP/2526/project/p1/AyamGepuk/README.md

 | **Polars**  | **0.0987**     | **1.89**         | **180.53**   | **1,019,718**       |

 ### 6.4 Charts and Graphs
-To visually summarize the performance differences between Pandas, Dask, and Polars, a series of bar charts were generated based on the averaged performance metrics. *(Insert generated charts here)*
+To visually summarize the performance differences between Pandas, Dask, and Polars, a series of bar charts were generated based on the averaged performance metrics as shown in Figure 5.

 #### 1. Comparison of Execution Time
-Polars completed the pipeline in under **0.1 seconds** on average — approximately **17× faster** than Pandas and **15× faster** than Dask.
+Polars completed the pipeline in under **0.1 seconds** on average, approximately **17× faster** than Pandas and **15× faster** than Dask.
 Dask recorded a modest improvement over Pandas.

 #### 2. Comparison of Memory Usage
 Polars used the least memory (~1.89 MB average), attributed to its lazy evaluation engine and projection pushdown which avoids loading unnecessary data into RAM.
 Dask also performed well (~7.48 MB) by processing data in partitions.
 Pandas consumed the most RAM (~33.94 MB) as it loads the entire dataset eagerly.

 #### 3. Comparison of CPU Utilization
-Polars achieved CPU utilization exceeding **180%**, demonstrating effective use of multi-core parallelism via its Rust engine — bypassing Python's Global Interpreter Lock (GIL).
+Polars achieved CPU utilization exceeding **180%**, demonstrating effective use of multi-core parallelism via its Rust engine, bypassing Python's Global Interpreter Lock (GIL).
 Pandas and Dask both stayed near 100%, indicating single-core or lightly parallel execution.

 #### 4. Comparison of Throughput
-Polars processed over **1 million rows per second**, compared to ~69,661 rows/s for Dask and ~60,509 rows/s for Pandas — a **16.9× improvement** over the Pandas baseline.
+Polars processed over **1 million rows per second**, compared to ~69,661 rows/s for Dask and ~60,509 rows/s for Pandas, a **16.9× improvement** over the Pandas baseline.

 ## 7.0 Challenges & Limitations